Gary James' Interview With

 Q - You left Fleetwood Mac when?

 A - 1970.
-I was in a studio, working with Steely Dan and Mick and John were in a studio across the road.
+I was in a studio, working with Steely Dan (in 1974) and Mick and John were in a studio across the road.
 Actually it was on the side of us.
 Mick came over to see me 'cause he knew I was with Steely Dan and he told me, "I think we've found somebody, this couple, Stevie (Nicks) and Lindsay (Buckingham).
 I said, "Good luck.
 You can't go wrong with that.
 Christine is Christine."
 Look what happened.
 That "Rumours" album was a monster.
 I still keep in touch with them guys.
 That's a whole different world.
 That's nothing to do with the Fleetwood Mac I was with.
 I'm the Blues Fleetwood Mac.
 I still keep in touch with Mick and John all the time.
 We always chat.
 John is still around.

 Q - Do you know that Fleetwood Mac was scheduled to play to a sold out crowd at the Syracuse War Memorial and they had to cancel because Stevie Nicks lost her voice?